Car Insurance for Teenage Drivers: Costs, Discounts & Money-Saving Tips

 Good Student Discount This is one of the most widely available and valuable discounts for teens.
 Most insurers require at least a B average (3.0 GPA).
 Key details by insurer:

-• State Farm: Up to 25% off, eligibility extends to age 25
+• State Farm: Up to 25% off, with eligibility extending to age 25

-• GEICO: Up to 15% for students with a B average or dean's list status
+• GEICO: Discount for students maintaining a B average or better

-• Allstate: Requires B- or better average for students 19 or younger
+• Allstate: Requires a B- or better average for students 19 or younger

 Program Insurer Max Savings